 E-cigarette use among teens and young adults has been rising rapidly in recent years.
-According to the FDA and CDC, there were over 3.6 million youth users of e-cigarettes in 2018, a number that continues to rise.
+According to the Food and Drug Administration (FDA) and Centers for Disease Control and Prevention (CDC), there were over 3.6 million youth users of e-cigarettes in 2018, a number that continues to rise.
 From 2017 to 2018, the rate of e-cigarette use amongst high school and middle school students rose 78 percent.

 Evidence suggests that some young people have been lured into e-cigarette use with: